ooesili/ooesili.github.io/content/post/redux-getting-rid-of-3-file-features.md

 `increment` action creators defined? `actions.js`.
 Looking for the increment action handler? `reducer.js`.

 What if we wanted to add an action to reset the state to `0`?
-We'll we'd of course have to add a new type to `actionTypes.js`.
+Well, we'd of course have to add a new type to `actionTypes.js`.
 Then we'd need to add an action creator to `actions.js`.
 Finally we'd have to add another case for this action in `reducer.js`.
 Behold, the three-file-feature!